 There is a wide range of severities with NKH, as the individual mutations affect the child’s quality of life.
 Some children have very severe NKH.
 As such they have complex medical needs and can have severe developmentally delay.
 They may require support sitting, eating and breathing.
 Some children are more attenuated (mild).
 They might be able to walk for short distances and have behavioural difficulties.
 One or two very attenuated children may even graduate from a mainstream high school.

 In the same manner there are a range of severities, there is also a range of life expectancies.
 Unfortunately NKH is considered terminal.
-Some children won’t see life past their first few weeks.
-Some won’t see their fifth birthday.
-However, the oldest person living with NKH is in his 40s, so this isn’t always the case.
+80% of children diagnosed with NKH won’t see their first birthday.
+Of those that do, the average age at death is between 3-5 years.